 B2B cold emailing was never easy as a pie, but it gets really tough when you aim at reaching C-level executives.
-In this post I’d like to share my experience of reaching some of the busiest people in sales and getting rocking reply rates with cold emails.
+In this post, I’d like to share my experience of reaching some of the busiest people in sales and getting rocking reply rates with cold emails.
 This method will allow you to get everything done and hit “launch” button in 3-4 hours after you begin.

-As always, at first you need a plan.
+As always, at first, you need a plan.
 Approach each separate step of your campaign into plain and simple ideas: targeting your C-level leads, sourcing and verifying their contact data, creating your email copy and scheduling your sequence flow and duration.

 Prospect list: build and validate

-I needed to reach very known segment of leads, so I browsed across the web and found a list of the Top 100 Sales Influencers on Twitter.
+I needed to reach a very known segment of leads, so I browsed across the web and found a list of the Top 100 Sales Influencers on Twitter.
 You might spend some time figuring out how to set different data mining and extraction patterns but as soon as you’re done with this you start saving LOTS of time.

-So, after you found yourself in front of an Excel sheet with initial data scrapped and formatted the way you like, it time carrying out a smart research to cover missing fields (in my case, I only had to find emails, but employment information is usually much more exposed).
+So, after you found yourself in front of an Excel sheet with initial data scrapped and formatted the way you like, its time carrying out a smart research to cover missing fields (in my case, I only had to find emails, but employment information is usually much more exposed).
 To save time and peace of mind I’d recommend you use a combination of tools that will find almost anyone’s email address.